ejscribner/couchbase-tutorials/tutorial/markdown/mobile/sync-gateway-setup/sync-gateway-setup.md

 * You can check the status of docker using either Docker Desktop or the terminal commands.

 * Docker Desktop Users should see a container listing after launching the app.
-The group name of the containers is the name of the directory of the code repo on your computer where you ran docker compose from.
+The group name of the containers is the name of the directory of the code repo on your computer where you ran docker compose.
 In the example it's named `android-kotlin-cbl-learning-path`.

 ![Docker Desktop](docker-desktop.png '#width=600px')